Erin's Own GAC

 Our facilities are used 7 days a week, 52 weeks a year.
 With two full size floodlit pitches, all-weather Astroturf training area, contemporary bar and entertainment facilities, Indoor Hall, Handball court, changing rooms, weights room, gymnasium, supporters terracing and a new elevated spectator balcony.

-The result of this work will mean Clann Na hÉireann will be among the best equipped and active clubs in Ulster, and one of the very few with all facilities in-house and every requirement in a single location.
+The result of this work will mean Clann na hÉireann will be among the best equipped and active clubs in Ulster, and one of the very few with all facilities in-house and every requirement in a single location.
 We are completely self sufficient with no reliance on outside amenities, council grounds, public halls or remote organisations.
 McCann's Field over the years has been transformed into a modern Sport and Community Hub for the Parish.
 One Club, One location.

 Our history has been a character building journey, often fraught with difficulty and disappointment, tragedy and loss, but also of tremendous pride and joy, highs and elation.
-The players and members of Erin’s Own have endured and grew, instilling a passion inspired by the efforts of their forebearers, driving onwards to constantly improve and challenge, espousing all that is good about the GAA but also staying true to their roots in Irish culture and the ideals of the Society of United Irishmen and Irishwomen - Liberty, Equality and Fraternity for all regardless of religion, race, class or gender.
+The players and members of Erin’s Own have endured and grew, instilling a passion inspired by the efforts of their forbearers, driving onwards to constantly improve and challenge, espousing all that is good about the GAA but also staying true to their roots in Irish culture and the ideals of the Society of United Irishmen and Irishwomen - Liberty, Equality and Fraternity for all regardless of religion, race, class or gender.
 As a result, they will continue to carry the torch of Cumann Lúthchleas Gael, ignited by the spark of the members of 1923.

 The Emmet Band has came a long way and the GAA flame still burns bright in the chapelries of Cargin and Toome.